cometh-hq/optimistic-eth-history-prover/README.md

 ![logo](./doc/logo.png)
 ## What is Storylus?

-Storylus is a permissionless Protocol that gives smart contracts access to all of Ethereum’s historical data with storage proofs by Proving Ethereum’s chain of block.
+Storylus is a permissionless Protocol that gives smart contracts access to all of Ethereum’s historical data with storage proofs by Proving Ethereum’s chain of blocks.

 ## Why Storylus ?

 There is no native way to access historical state on Ethereum in a trustless way.
-Over 19 million blocks written to Ethereum.
+Over 19 million blocks were created as of March 2024.
 Smart contracts can only access the latest 256 blocks representing ~50 minutes of data.
 ‘Historical data’ refers to anything outside of the last 256 blocks.

 ## Deployed contracts